P-1000/HealthByte/README.md

 ## Blockchain-based fundraising for campaigns💰
-### 💁Info :- Allows fundraising for medical campaigns using blockchain technology for medically and poverty based patients.
+#### Info :- Allows fundraising for medical campaigns using blockchain technology for medically and poverty based patients.
-### Stack Used :-
+#### Stack Used :-

 <br/>